simonwahll/wahllcontent/python/tutorial/chapter_2.md

 Our program only has one line with one instruction: output Hello World! to the terminal.

 `print()` is a function that outputs anything we put in its parenthesis to the terminal.
 This is a function built into Python.
-Understanding exaclty how a function works is not requred in this chapter, we will get to that in a later chapter, for now its only necessary to know that anything put inside its parenthesis will be printed in the terminal.
+Understanding exactly how a function works is not required in this chapter, we will get to that in a later chapter, for now its only necessary to know that anything put inside its parenthesis will be printed in the terminal.

 Inside the parenthesis we have something that looks like a quote, `"Hello World!"`.
 Anything enclosed in quotation marks are called strings.
 This is simply any piece of text and Python will know not to do anything special with this.
 In the output we can see that the quotation marks itself is not printed to the terminal.
 This is because the quotation marks are not part of the string itself.
 They are only the delimiters indicating where the string begins and where it ends.